 No thank you Just Another Fat Club, I won't be joining today.
 On Monday.
 In January.
 Or ever.

-If you'd like to improve your health & fitness without the icky dieting and weight loss stuff being bashed over your head, you'll love my free eBook: 6 Steps to Ditching Diets Forever You might also like to join The Health Mindset Programme, where we focus on diet recovery, body confidence, body awareness and Intuitive Eating.
+If you'd like to improve your health & fitness without the icky dieting and weight loss stuff being bashed over your head, you'll love my free 6 Week course and ebook bundle: The Health Mindset Starter Kit.
+You might also like to join The Health Mindset Programme, where we focus on diet recovery, body confidence, body awareness and Intuitive Eating.